|Camping in Glacier National Park|

 Only two campgrounds are open in the winter: Apgar and St. Mary.

 For more in depth information on each of Glacier's campgrounds, including a campground locator map, please click here.

 For more information on camping in Glacier, including operating dates and fees, and information with regards to camping in bear and mountain lion country, please click here.

 Glacier National Park is a hiker's paradise, and consistently ranks as one of the most popular backpacking destinations in the National Park System.
 There are 65 backcountry campgrounds, containing between 2 and 7 campsites.
 With Glacier's free shuttle system on the Going-To-The-Sun Road, combined with fee-based shuttles on the eastern side of the park, there are numerous one-way backpacking trips that can be created.

-To camp in the backcountry you’ll need a permit, which is issued the day before or the day of a desired trip start date, on a first come basis.
-Advance reservations can also be made, starting March 15th for groups of 1-8 campers, and March 1st for groups of 9-12 campers, for trips that begin June 15th through September 30th.
+To camp in the backcountry you'll need a permit, which is issued the day before or the day of a desired trip start date, on a first come basis.
+Online advance reservations can also be made, starting March 15th for groups of 1-8 campers, and March 1st for groups of 9-12 campers, for trips that begin on June 15th through September 30th.
 Advanced reservations are also on a first-come, first-served basis.
 Advanced reservation requests are accepted up to seven days prior to a trip start date.

 Each campsite is limited to a maximum of four people and two small 2-4 person tents.
 The maximum party size allowed is 12 persons.
 Please note that it can be very difficult for a large party to obtain the campsites needed for their itinerary.
 Backpackers should also note that some campsites have a one night limit, per trip, in July and August.